About ‘1 Dish 4 The Road’

 For me, food is more than just what’s on a plate; it’s a reflection of ourselves, our families, our communities, our identities, our values, our economics, our politics, and our environment.
 There’s a story and context behind every dish we eat, and my blog – 1 Dish 4 The Road – aims to explore this, dish by dish.

 The blog has evolved, and over time I’ve discovered that I really love mixing it up a bit, fusing food-writing with various other genres.
 But whether I’m using fiction, biography, poetry, travel or humour – or whether I’m reflecting on religion, racism, politics or ecology – food remains firmly at the heart of this blog.
+I also count myself lucky to live in London: its many communities make it a wonderfully diverse foodscape, from its cafes and restaurants, to its markets and stores.

 If you like to get in touch, please drop me an email on: 1dish4theroad@gmail.com